HCDigitalScholarship/ds-cookbook/search_tools/README.md

 ```
 Note that `'search/search.html'` is the template that is our results page.
 It might be good to start calling it `'search/results_page.html'` or something else that makes you even more happy.

-Unfortunately, the views part is so easy because we use a function that does not yet exists.
+Bad news!
+The views part is so easy because we use a function that does not yet exists.
 We effectively are saving the work for later!
 Will get to it in just a sec, but first let's make that basic results page.

 ### results page
 Again, I'd probably call this something like results_page.html, but in GTRP it is called search.html and with the file path`templates/search/search.html`.
 I might even change the filename in GTRP, it is never too late!

-# TODO Change filename done, but delete the old one
+UPDATE: I did change it to `results_page`.
+So now it is at `templates/search/results_page.html`

+We start by making the head of the document.
+Since we are using dataTables for this, we need to include that in the head of our html, which we do in the template format by adding it to the `extra_static` block.
+We also set up the head of the table.

 ```
 {% block extra_static %}
 <link rel="stylesheet" type="text/css" href="http://code.jquery.com/ui/1.10.4/themes/ui-lightness/jquery-ui.css"/>